OctopusDeploy/blog/blog/2021-05/feature-branch-web-apps/index.md

 ## Completing the meta-step round journey

 Our meta-steps will be executed as if they were any other Terraform deployment.
-This means even though Octopus is managing itself, we need to create the variables to allow a Terraform deployment to reach back into the Octopus server.
+This means even though Octopus is managing itself, we need to create the variables to allow a Terraform deployment to reach back into the Octopus Server.

 1. Create a new Octopus project, and define two variables called **ApiKey** and **ServerUrl**.
 The API key will be a secret variable holding an [Octopus API key](https://octopus.com/docs/octopus-rest-api/how-to-create-an-api-key), and the server URL will be the URL of the Octopus server.
 I'm using a [cloud instance](https://octopus.com/docs/octopus-cloud) in this example with the URL `https://mattc.octopus.app`.
 1. In addition, create a prompted variable called **FeatureBranch**.
 This will be used to pass the name of a feature branch into the runbooks.
 1. Finally, create a variable called **Azure** that points to the Azure account created in the previous section:

 ![](variables.png "width=500")